mmmovania/opencloth/README.md

 #Manipulation
 [![OpenCloth Demo 2](http://img.youtube.com/vi/2E7h38U5-as/0.jpg)](http://www.youtube.com/watch?v=2E7h38U5-as)

-#Quick start
+Quick start:
-Windows executables are included in the 'bin' folder, as well as the required dlls.
+Download or clone the open cloth github repository.
+The Windows executables are included in the 'bin' folder, as well as the required dlls.
 Double click on any of the exe files.

-#Slower start
+Slower start
+Download or clone the open cloth github repository.
 Open the Visual Studio solution in the 'opencloth' folder, rebuilding the solution will create the executables in a sub-folder.
 You will need to provide a path to the dlls, freeglut.dll and glew32.dll.
 You can just copy the dlls from the 'bin' folder into the newly created sub-folders, or add the 'bin' folder to your system path.